PatatesIDracs/3DGameEngine/README.md

 Use left click to move the camera
 Use right click to rotate the camera
 Drag and drop any .fbx file in the screen to load it, if the .fbx has a texture atached put the texture inside the Game folder.
+[F] key will center the camera in the object
+[C] key will center the camare in the origin
+In some cases the object might be too big for the viewer to render, the viewer will try to rescale the object so it's visible, this process will be written in the console, we recommend checking both console and scale in properties to chack that the file has not been resized.

 ## Credits